riyan-gendut/learning-OpenGL/README.md

   * it is mostly unchanged from `fpsclock.cpp`, so no OOP this time as well
   * it now has an hour hand
   * amusing note, your system might not calculate one second accurately
+* **plusdevil.cpp**
+  * Drawing a square textured with an image loaded by DevIL
+  * the image path is loaded through a command line arguments
+  * most of the DevIL-related codes copied from [this forum post](https://community.khronos.org/t/how-to-load-an-image-in-opengl/71231/6)
+  * just needed a bit of changes to use vertex arrays—it also had the bit of code for aspect ratio preservation when window is resized
+  * the code is pretty dirty but it's ok cuz it's just a test